1. Health Hub

 Research has shown that clove oil can be a powerful dental pain reliever.
 One study found that when 100 patients with a painful dental condition called irreversible pulpitis applied a drop of eugenol oil, their average level of pain decreased from a 7.53 out of 10 to a 1.29 out of 10!
 In fact, applying eugenol led to lower pain levels for more than 90% of patients.

-8. Fresh Garlic
+8. Fresh garlic

 Garlic may give you bad breath, but it’s actually great for oral health!
 Studies have found that allicin, one of garlic’s main compounds, has antibacterial and anti-inflammatory properties that can help fight against cavities, gum disease, oral thrush and more.